 The following types of calculators are prohibited:

-- Texas Instruments: All models numbers that begin with TI-89 or TI-92, and the TI-Nspire CAS
+All models numbers that begin with TI-89 or TI-92

-- Hewlett-Packard: hp 48GII and all model numbers that begin with hp 40G, 49G and 50G
+All model numbers that begin with HP 40G, HP 49G or HP 50G

-- Electronic writing pads or pen-input devices --The Sharp EL 9600 is permitted.
+Electronic writing pads or pen-input devices -Note: The Sharp EL 9600 is permitted.

-- Calculators built into cellular phones or other electronic communication
+Calculators built into cell phones or other electronic communication devices.